 2. Menu Background Image

-The Menu Background Image is used to cover a portion of the header image when ghosting occurs after changing the Header Background Image.
+The Menu Background Image covers a portion of the header image when ghosting occurs after changing the Header Background Image.
 This is generally not used unless there is a gradient on the header.
-To remove the ghosting, it is advised to use the same image that you used for the menu background image.
+To remove the ghosting, you are advised to use the image you used for the menu background image.
 Clicking on this field opens the Tiny Image Uploader.

 3. Cover Menu with Background Image